chirpstack/chirpstack-gateway-bridge/docs/content/gateway/multitech.md

 Before continuing, you'll want to obtain the IP address of the Conduit.
 This can be done using a serial connection from a computer using a USB-to-microUSB cable, connecting to the plug behind the Multitech logo placard.
 Plug the device into your network, provide power, and let it boot until the "STATUS" light is blinking in a heartbeat pattern.
 Connect to the device via a serial terminal program.
+Example (where `/dev/ttyACM0` should equal to the serial interface):

+{{<highlight bash>}}
+screen /dev/ttyACM0 115200
+{{</highlight>}}

 Once logged in, issue the command "ifconfig" to get the IP address of the eth0 connection.
 Note that if the IP address is `192.168.2.1`, the device is likely configured with a static IP.
-In this case, edit the file `/etc/network/interfaces`, change the line that says, `iface eth0 inet static` to `iface eth0 inet dhcp`, and comment out the lines specifying the IP Address and netmask by adding a `#` at the beginning of each line:
+In this case, edit the file `/etc/network/interfaces`, change the line that says, `iface eth0 inet static` to `iface eth0 inet dhcp`, and comment out the lines specifying the IP address and netmask by adding a `#` at the beginning of each line:

 {{<highlight text>}}